Danyxeon/AMTKit/README.md

 A BeamMP plugin for banning and kicking on BeamMP servers.
 Supports multiple servers with one file.

 #### Set up:
 To install just move the banman folder into `/Resources/Server/`.
-Banlist and perms files need to be moved one directory up from where the BeamMP-server executable is located.
+Banlist and perms files need to be moved one directory up/back from where the BeamMP-server executable is located.

 - To block guest accounts from joining, change allowGuests in main.lua to true if needed.
 - Set carLimit in main.lua to the desired number (the same as the server car limit).